-Brands are always looking for ways to reach their existing audience, new audiences or reconnect with old audiences.
+Brands are always looking for ways to reach their existing audience, new audiences, or reconnect with old audiences.
 Gamified experiences provide the opportunity for consumers to engage with a brand in a fun environment without feeling like the brand is saying “Pick me, Pick me!”

 As games are not intended to directly lead to more sales, they provide brands with the opportunity to have a more playful personality.
-So, when people play the games that make them realize your brand, you can be rest assured that once they enjoy it, they will definitely pass on your brand to their family and friends.
+So, when people play the games that make them realize your brand, you can rest assured that once they enjoy it, they will pass on your brand to their family and friends.
 This is how you have your brand awareness through gamification techniques and using it as a marketing strategy.

 HOW TO INCORPORATE GAMIFICATION INTO YOUR MARKETING STRATEGY

 Building games into your website and acquisition strategy give you a serious advantage.
 Here are 3 ways in which you can use gamification in your marketing strategy –

 1. TELL A STORY